telerik/document-processing-docs/libraries/radpdfprocessing/editing/list.md

 	End Sub
 {{endregion}}

+>The list style is applied for the whole Block element.
+Generating a list consisting of several paragraphs in different list items should be done using the same count of Block instances as the number of the different list items.

 **Figure 6** demonstrates how the block form __Example 5__ will look like when exported.

 #### Figure 6